-The following persons worked together to draw up the first version of these guidelines: Professor Peter Rodemann (ombudsman of the Faculty of Medicine Tübingen), Professor Wolfgang Bethge (head of the Center for Clinical Trials ZKS), Professor Peter Martus (director of the Institute for Clinical Epidemiology and Applied Biometry), Dr. Heidrum Sturm (Institute for General Practice and Interprofessional Care) and Dr. Achim Siegl (Institute for General Practice and Interprofessional Care), please contact Dr. Inka Montero, Office of Doctoral Affairs, Faculty of Medicine Tübingen.
+The following persons worked together to draw up the first version of these guidelines: Professor Peter Rodemann (ombudsman of the Faculty of Medicine Tübingen), Professor Wolfgang Bethge (head of the Center for Clinical Trials ZKS), Professor Peter Martus (director of the Institute for Clinical Epidemiology and Applied Biometry), Dr. Heidrum Sturm (Institute for General Practice and Interprofessional Care) and Dr. Achim Siegl (Institute for General Practice and Interprofessional Care).
+If you have questions regarding these guidelines, please contact Dr. Inka Montero, Office of Doctoral Affairs, Faculty of Medicine Tübingen.